Site Information

 Saigon Tradition, Highland Robusta Blend

-Our second in the new Saigon Blend series, this Highland Robusta Blend is sure to please anybody with a "back" palate who loves deep, dark, delicious coffee with high body and persistence.
+Similar in style to Trung Nguyen Creative 1 and Highlands Coffee Heritage Blend, our own fresh-roast Robusta Blend is sure to please anybody with a "back" palate who loves deep, dark, delicious coffee with high body and persistence.
 That chocolatey flavor you love is here in a coffee we created ourselves.
 All natural, vegan, premium coffee with an amazingly smooth, chocolatey, buttery profile.
 High in caffeine.
 Great hot or iced; excellent choice for making cold brew.

 Select 8oz whole bean or drip grind (slightly coarse, ideal for for Phin brewing, French Press, or cone-shape drip machines and pour-overs).